e-schultz/ngcourse-next/handout/14-unit-testing-flux-components/README.md

 # Unit Testing Stores

 In the previous chapter we learned about Flux architecture by implementing our `TaskStore` and our `TaskListComponent`.
-But how to we unit test our Flux components that use RxJS?
+But how do we unit test our Flux components that use RxJS?